Naples Medical Malpractice Attorney

 Statute of Limitations When Filing a Medical Malpractice Case

 If you plan to file a legal suit against a medical professional for injuries sustained while in their care, you must do so before the statute of limitation window passes.
-Florida law requires medical malpractice claims to be filed within two years of the date the injury was discovered and no more than four years since the medical malpractice occurred.
+Florida law requires medical malpractice claims to be filed within two years of the date the injury was discovered and no more than two years since the medical malpractice occurred.
 It’s easy to miss these deadlines.
 As soon as you suspect you’ve been the victim of medical malpractice, reach out to our Naples medical malpractice attorney so we can investigate your claim and help you complete the necessary filing documents.

 The statute of limitation has exceptions, such as: